flagsoft/How-to-make-Linux-audio-sound-working-on-Mac-Hardware/README.md

-# How to make Linux audio sound working on Mac Hardware
+# How to make Linux audio sound working on Apple Mac Hardware
 How to make Linux audio sound working on Mac Hardware

 You can find this information online here: [How-to-make-Linux-audio-sound-working-on-Mac-Hardware](https://github.com/flagsoft/How-to-make-Linux-audio-sound-working-on-Mac-Hardware)